 Opened in July 2017, Beloved Community Tiny Home Village was created as an innovative approach to house those experiencing homelessness.
-The village consists of 11 sleeping units, a shared bathing facility and a community gathering space.
-The village currently sits on ULC’s land at the corner of 38th and Walnut under a temporary six month lease, per the City of Denver’s guidelines.
-ULC sold the development rights at 38th and Walnut to Medici Consulting Group, and we will continue to own the land under a 99 year ground lease as part of our community land trust to ensure permanent affordability for future generations.
-Beloved Community currently leases the land for $1 per month.
-The tiny home village is the first of its kind in Colorado, and has been extremely successful in its first year.
-Future plans for relocation are underway, but have not yet been announced.
+The village originally consisted of 11 sleeping units, a shared bathing facility and a community gathering space and was housed on ULC’s land at Blake TOD.
+Beloved Community leased the land for $1 per month until the village moved to their new location in Globeville in 2019.
+The tiny home village is the first of its kind in Colorado, and has been an extremely successful transitional housing model.

 Written on March 21, 2018 at 4:57 pm

 The panel was led by Mile High Community Loan Fund, Radian, Urban Land Conservancy and Denver Urban Renewal Authority.

 Written on August 15, 2017 at 3:57 pm

 While the official move for the Denver residents of the Tiny Home Villages was in July, the community hosted the grand opening celebration in mid-August.

 Written on May 31, 2017 at 10:24 pm

 Colorado Village Collaborative was formed in 2017 by local advocacy groups, businesses and faith-based organizations to develop Denver’s first tiny home community for the homeless: Beloved Community Village.

 Written on April 7, 2017 at 3:18 pm

 A temporary tiny home village, known as the “Beloved Community Village”, received approval for zoning from the City of Denver in March 2017.